alphagov/government-service-design-manual/service-manual/technology/service-integration.md

     url: /service-manual/technology
 ---

-Service integration and management enables an organisation to manage the providers of services in a consistent and efficient way, ensuring that performance across a portfolio of multi-sourced goods and services meets user needs.
+Service integration and management lets an organisation manage the service providers in a consistent and efficient way, making sure that performance across a portfolio of multi-sourced goods and services meets user needs.

 ##Service integration today

 Service integration models have been around for some time, but are now evolving from the challenges of managing a small number of large suppliers (typically systems integrators) to a model of managing a greater number of smaller suppliers, often providing commodity services.

 For the model to be effective the component services need to be well defined and understood.
-It is important to avoid any ambiguity about the boundaries of both responsibilities and accountabilities.
+It's important to avoid any ambiguity about the boundaries of both responsibilities and accountabilities.
 Key features of an effective model are:

 * being able to define different service requirements for critical and non-critical services (for example, some commodity public cloud services may require online service support or service desk only, whereas mission critical IT systems will require a more integrated service model)
 * a performance regime that ensures organisations don’t pay for services they can’t or don’t use